Jonathan M. Wainwright (general): Post-war years and retirement

-On 5 September 1945, shortly after the Japanese surrender, Wainwright was promoted to four-star general.
-On 7 September, Wainwright would oversee the ceremony which led to the Japanese Instrument of Surrender documents being exhibited at the National Archives.
-On 13 September, a ticker-tape parade in New York City was held in his honor.
-On 28 September, he was named commander of the Second Service Command and the Eastern Defense Command at Fort Jay, Governors Island, New York.

-On 11 January 1946, he was named commander of the Fourth Army at Fort Sam Houston, Texas, filling the vacancy left by the 21 November 1945 death of Lieutenant General Alexander Patch.
-Patch, formerly commander of the Seventh Army in the closing days of World War II, had returned to the United States in August 1945 because of poor health to head the Fourth Army.

-Wainwright retired on 31 August 1947, upon reaching the mandatory retirement age of 64, stating that he was reluctant to do so.
+General Wainwright's last command was the Fourth Army at Fort Sam Houston, Texas.
+Lieutenant General Alexander Patch's death opened the position, and Wainwright took it up on 11 January 1946.
+Upon reaching the mandatory retirement age of 64, Wainwright reluctantly retired on 31 August 1947.

-He became a Freemason in May 1946 at Union Lodge No. 7. in Junction City, Kansas, and a Shriner soon after.

-In 1948, he was elected the national commander of Disabled American Veterans (DAV).

-About 1935, Wainwright was elected a Hereditary Companion of the Military Order of the Loyal Legion of the United States (insignia number 19087) by right of his grandfather's service in the Union Navy during the Civil War.
-He was also a Compatriot of the Empire State Society of the Sons of the American Revolution (national number 66232 and state number 7762).
+He became a Freemason in May 1946 at Union Lodge No. 7. in Junction City, Kansas.
+In 1948, he was elected the national commander of Disabled American Veterans.
+He was also a Compatriot of the Empire State Society of the Sons of the American Revolution (SAR).
 His membership application for the SAR was endorsed by General Douglas MacArthur.

-He served on the board of directors for several corporations after his retirement.
-He made himself available to speak before veterans' groups and filled almost every request to do so.
-He never felt any bitterness toward MacArthur for his actions in the Philippines or MacArthur's attempt to deny him the Medal of Honor.
-In fact, when it appeared that MacArthur might be nominated for president at the 1948 Republican National Convention, Wainwright stood ready to make the nominating speech.
+Wainwright served on the board of directors for several corporations after his retirement.
+He frequently spoke to veterans' groups.
+He never publicly voiced any bitterness toward MacArthur for his actions in the Philippines.
+When it appeared that MacArthur might be nominated for president at the 1948 Republican National Convention, Wainwright stood ready to make the nominating speech.

-He died of a stroke in San Antonio, Texas on 2 September 1953, aged 70.
+On 2 September 1953, Wainwright died of a stroke in San Antonio, Texas, at age 70.

-Wainwright was buried in Arlington National Cemetery, next to his wife and near his parents.
-Present during the funeral were Omar Bradley, George Marshall and Edward King, with a conspicuous absence of MacArthur.
-He was buried with a Masonic service, and is one of the few people to have had their funeral held in the lower level of the Memorial Amphitheater.
+Wainwright was laid to rest near his parents at Arlington National Cemetery.
+He was buried with a Masonic service and is one of the few people to have had their funeral held in the lower level of Arlington's Memorial Amphitheater.
+Omar Bradley, George Marshall, and Edward King attended the funeral.